obrucheoghene/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing

+## Required Homework

+### 1. Instrument our backend flask application to use Open Telemetry (OTEL) with Honeycomb.io as the provider

+### 2. Run queries to explore traces within Honeycomb.io

+### 3. Instrument AWS X-Ray into backend flask application

+### 4. Configure and provision X-Ray daemon within docker-compose and send data back to X-Ray API

+### 5. Observe X-Ray traces within the AWS Console

+### 6. Integrate Rollbar for Error Logging

+### 7. Trigger an error an observe an error with Rollbar

+### 8. Install WatchTower and write a custom logger to send application log data to CloudWatch Log group

 In setting up Honeycomp for project
 It is best practice to set up the OTEL service name in the dockercompose file. this is to ensure that every service have a unique name assigned to them.